 - The amoeba Naegleria fowleri

-, which can be found in warm fresh waters throughout the world, is a cause of meningitis encephilitis
+, which can be found in warm fresh waters throughout the world, is a cause of meningitis encephilitis, particularly

-in children.
 The highest risk occurs when untreated water is squirted up the nose, either through water play or by jumping into water.
-It only affects
+Children and young adults

 - Beware of animal hazards